stassa/louise/README.md

 Further documentation
 ---------------------

-More informatin about Louise, how it works and how to use it are coming up in the project's manual.
+More information about Louise, how it works and how to use it is coming up in the project's manual.
 For the time being, you can peruse the structured comments in the project's source files.
 It's also possible to generate a `.pdf` file from structured documentation, as follows: